 Many plant and animal species could become extinct if ecosystems such as coral reefs and Alpine meadows are disrupted.

 In the above effect of global warming essay in English, we have discussed in depth all the natural causes of global warming and how humans have contributed towards its drastic increase.
-Below we have provided short effects of Global Warming essay for students of Classes 1 to 5.
+Below we have provided short effects of the Global Warming essay for students of Classes 1 to 5.

 Effect of Global Warming Short Essay

 Since hundreds of years ago, greenhouse gases have remained in the atmosphere for several years.
 Global warming, on the other hand, would have disastrous consequences for the planet.
 If global warming persists, a slew of negative consequences will emerge.
-Melting polar ice caps, economic effects, warming oceans and more storms, disease transmission, and earthquakes are all examples.
+Melting polar ice caps, economic effects, warming oceans, and more storms, disease transmission, and earthquakes are all examples.

 The melting of the polar ice caps is the first consequence.
 The ice at the North Pole will melt as the temperature increases.
 Since melting glaciers become seas, the first result of ice melting would be an increase in sea levels.
 “If the ice melted today, the seas will rise about 230 feet,” according to the National Snow and Ice Data Center.
 Many low-lying areas, such as the Netherlands, are affected.
 Once the North Pole melts, the Netherlands will be submerged in water.
 However, that will not happen easily, and the sea level will continue to rise.